corey566/CorporateDashboard/replit.md

-✓ Added reports API endpoints with proper authentication and data validation ✓ Enhanced admin panel with reports tab for comprehensive sales analysis ✓ Built data aggregation system for sales by agent, team, and date breakdowns
+✓ Added reports API endpoints with proper authentication and data validation ✓ Enhanced admin panel with reports tab for comprehensive sales analysis ✓ Built data aggregation system for sales by agent, team, and date breakdowns ✓ Implemented comprehensive currency customization system allowing users to set preferred currency symbol, code, and name ✓ Created centralized currency formatting hook for consistent display across all components ✓ Added currency settings to UI customization panel with quick preset selection and custom currency options ✓ Updated all financial displays (sales amounts, targets, cash offers) to use new currency formatting ✓ Enhanced reports, dashboards, and admin panels with dynamic currency support

 ## System Architecture